MikeCullimore/guitar-navigation/README.md

 ## TODO

+* Configure Storybook, use it to design UI components.
 * Essential chords: see notebook.
 * Text labels on note markers.
 * Combine fretboard and keyboard in single component.